-- Contractual structure with no legal personality.
+- A contractual structure with no legal personality.
 This is the classic structure and requires that the AIF be managed by a separate fund manager.
-The investors' or participants' interests in these funds are called units (unidades de participação). - Collective investment company endowed with legal personality (sociedade de Investimento coletivo).
+The investors' or participants' interests in these funds are called units (unidades de participação). - A collective investment company endowed with legal personality (sociedade de investimento coletivo).
 They may be self-managed or have appointed a third party as their manager, which must be a duly authorised investment fund manager.
 Participants in these collective investment companies will hold shares (ações).

-In Portugal, besides two collective investment companies endowed with legal personality that have been set up to date, all AIFs are usually set up under the contractual structure with no legal personality.
+In Portugal, AIFs are mostly set up under the contractual structure with no legal personality.